 - History of guitar effects pedals: Understanding the evolution of effects can inspire new creative ideas.

-- Guitar amplifier maintenance: Regular care extends the life of your amp and preserves tone.
+- Guitar amplifier maintenance: Regular care extends your amp’s life and preserves its tone.

 The Guitarist